Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Related Work

-\paragraph{Adversarial Defense in Graph Neural Networks.} Various adversarial attack algorithms have been designed for graph data, notably including nettack~\citep{zugner2018adversarial}, which makes local changes to targeted nodes' features and connectivity, and metattack~\citep{zugner2019adversarial}, which uses a meta-learning approach with a surrogate model, usually a graph convolutional network (GCN) \citep{kipf2016semi}, to generate a non-targeted global graph attack.
+\paragraph{Adversarial Defense in Graph Neural Networks.} Various adversarial attack algorithms have been designed for graph data, notably including nettack~\cite{zugner2018adversarial}, which makes local changes to targeted nodes' features and connectivity, and metattack~\cite{zugner2019adversarial}, which uses a meta-learning approach with a surrogate model, usually a graph convolutional network (GCN) \cite{kipf2016semi}, to generate a non-targeted global graph attack and, recently \cite{chen2022understanding} proposed a novel method to create graph injection attacks.

 In response to these developments, significant efforts were made to design methods that improve GNN robustness.
 The majority of these approaches focus on perturbations of the graph connectivity, as those are more likely and practical in social network graph datasets.
-Several of these methods preprocess the graph based on underlying assumptions or heuristics, for example, dropping edges where node features are not similar enough, under the assumption that the true, non-attacked, graph is homophilic \citep{jaccard}.
-Another approach, in \citep{gcnsvd}, suggests truncating the singular value decomposition of the adjacency matrix, effectively eliminating its high-frequency components, based on the assumption that adversarial attacks add high-frequency perturbations to the true adjacency matrix.
+Several of these methods preprocess the graph based on underlying assumptions or heuristics, for example, dropping edges where node features are not similar enough, under the assumption that the true, non-attacked, graph is homophilic \cite{jaccard}.
+Another approach, in \cite{gcnsvd}, suggests truncating the singular value decomposition of the adjacency matrix, effectively eliminating its high-frequency components, based on the assumption that adversarial attacks add high-frequency perturbations to the true adjacency matrix.
 The aforementioned approaches are unsupervised, and are typically added to existing GNN architectures while training them for a specific downstream task, such as node classification.
-Additionally, there are defenses that clean the attacked graph in a supervised manner, such as Pro-GNN \citep{jin2020graph}, which solves a joint optimization problem for the GNN's learnable parameters, as well as for the adjacency matrix, with sparsity and low-rank regularization.
+Additionally, there are defenses that clean the attacked graph in a supervised manner, such as Pro-GNN \cite{jin2020graph}, which solves a joint optimization problem for the GNN's learnable parameters, as well as for the adjacency matrix, with sparsity and low-rank regularization.